John Milfull: University of New South Wales

-In 1966 he was appointed as lecturer in German at the University of New South Wales.
-In 1969 he was promoted to Senior Lecturer there and two years later he became Professor of German (later German Studies), being at that time "one of the youngest professors appointed in Australia".
+In 1966 he was appointed as lecturer in German in the Department of German (then part of the School of Western European Languages) at the University of New South Wales.
+In 1969 he was promoted to Senior Lecturer there and, upon the retirement of Professor Walter Hesse two years later, he became Professor of German (later German Studies), being at that time "one of the youngest professors appointed in Australia".
 He held this position until 1996.

 He quickly set about transforming the School of German into a flourishing community and modernising and broadening the curriculum from a study of German language and literature to also include a study of "history, social sciences and politics, film and media".

 In support of that goal, he recruited Gero von Wilpert and in 1976 he convinced the university administration "to 'import' three full-time lecturers from Germany".
 These were Gerhard Fischer, Bernd Hüppauf and Konrad Kwiet.

 Milfull forged a close alliance with the Department of German at Monash University, where similar reforms had been undertaken by Professor Leslie Bodi.
 In his essay "German Studies at Monash University", Professor Philip Thomson praised Milfull's groundbreaking role:

 of the eleven departments of German that then existed in Australian universities, only New South Wales, where John Milfull headed an energetic group, was engaged in the sort of German studies that Monash was committed to, broad-ranging, interdisciplinary and contemporary.

 Milfull's innovation soon bore fruit.
 His School of German Studies, as it was now known, attracted international attention and distinguished scholars from Europe and North America came as visiting professors.
 Annual interdisciplinary symposia held on alternate occasions by the German departments of the UNSW and Monash University also attracted leading academics from abroad.